 The results, however, can be a mixed bag.
 Which is to be kind, really.
 While we've been blessed with some blinders over the years, there's also more than a fair share of car-crash write-offs that should have never happened.

-With more video game movie adaptations to come - Uncharted has potential, while Tomb Raider and Detective Pikachu will both spawn sequels - here's a look over the best and worst of the bunch.
+With more video game movie adaptations to come - Uncharted has potential in 2022, while Tomb Raider will also spawn a sequel - here's a look over the best and worst of the bunch.

 The best video game movies